nnUyi/CycleGAN/README.md

   Sampling process is executed in training time.
 You can see the sampling results in the directory named sample

 # Experiments
-  The result shows below, after 15 epoches, we can clearly obtain such a good experimental result.
+  The result shows below, we can clearly obtain such a good experimental result.

   <p align='center'><img src='a_result.png' /></p>